G M Moore, Burnley College, University of Melbourne, 500 Yarra Boulevard, RICHMOND, 3121

 As for most environmental stresses, flooding during the growing season when there is active tree growth is more harmful to trees than flooding during dormant periods (Figure 6).
 During the growing season and over summer, higher soil temperatures can also result in more rapid changes in soils that also impact root and tree growth.
 Trees weakened by flooding stress are also prone to secondary infections by fungi, such as cankers and insects (Iles and Gleason, 2008).

 Flooding following Drought

 The compounding effects of different stresses on tree health are well documented (Moore, 1999).
 Trees may

 survive one environmental stress, but often succumb to a second dose of stress that might be applied simultaneously or sequentially.
 The dose model that considers the level of a particular stress, its duration and the number of doses in relation to the plant and its environment (Figure 2) is useful in considering this phenomenon (Moore, 1999).
-In southeastern Australia, the long period of below average rainfall was followed by a period of higher than average rainfall that exposed many trees to waterlogging, flooding or anoxia.
-Thus there is double dose of stress, and the following scenario may have unfolded (Figure 7):
+In southeastern Australia, the long period of below-average rainfall was followed by a period of higher-than-average rainfall that exposed many trees to waterlogging, flooding or anoxia.
+Thus there is a double dose of stress, and the following scenario may have unfolded (Figure 7):

 Long Dry Period (drought):